-- 8. Where the number of applications for admission is greater than the published admission number in any age group, applications will be considered against the criteria set out below. - 9.
-The Skegness Infant Academy will first accept all pupils with a statutory right to a place at the Academy through a Statement of Special Educational Needs or an Education Health and Care Plan naming the Skegness Infant Academy.
-After the admission of these pupils, criteria will be applied for the remaining places in the order in which they are set out below: - a) Looked After or previously Looked After children. - b) A child with a sibling on roll at the Academy at the time of application and admission. - c) A child with a sibling on roll at the linked Skegness Junior Academy at the time of application and admission. - c) The Academy is the nearest one to the home address. - d) The distance from home to the Academy.
+- 7. Where the number of applications for admission is greater than the published admission number in any age group, applications will be considered against the criteria set out below. - 8.
+The Skegness Infant Academy will first accept all pupils with a statutory right to a place at the Academy an Education Health and Care Plan naming the Skegness Infant Academy.
+After the admission of these pupils, criteria will be applied for the remaining places in the order in which they are set out below: - a) Looked after children and previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - b) A child with a sibling on roll at the Academy at the time of application and admission. - c) A child with a sibling on roll at the linked Skegness Junior Academy at the time of application and admission. - c) The Academy is the nearest one to the home address. - d) The distance from home to the Academy.